zbmed-semtec/mlentory_etl_backend/docs/architecture/overview.md

 - **OpenML** - Platform for ML experiments, datasets, and model flows
 - **AI4Life** - Biomedical AI models and datasets

-Each source has its own data format, API structure, and metadata schema.
+Each source has its own data format.

 ### Extraction